adamvallance/cellUview/README.md

 # dev instructions
+## build openflexureplus
-to build, go to main directory and type
+to build, go to main directory and in a terminal type
 ```
 cmake .
 make